 Sadly we are no longer able to see the Milky Way.
 In my lifetime (I was born in the early 1950s), I have only seen it about 5 times.
 Today’s children may never ever see it at all.
 Thankfully, with growing awareness about light pollution and the creation of dark sky parks, those who wish to might get a chance to really see the stars up in the sky.

-Our modern times requires nighttime lighting, however we can do a much better job of focusing the light where it’s needed and we can also do a much better job with using less energy.
-We have the means to do that now with dark sky compliant lighting and energy efficient light bulbs.
+These times require nighttime lighting, however we can do a much better job of focusing the light where it’s needed and we can also do a much better job with using less energy.
+We have the means to do that now with dark sky compliant lighting and energy efficient LED outdoor lighting.

 Barry Weaver wrote the article I’m referring to to promote the film “City Dark” which I posted about last week.
 I am looking forward to seeing it myself in a couple of weeks in Seattle.